CheckPointSW/appliance_tpapi/av_api/README.md

 For each file:

-> 1. Querying av cache for already existing results of the file md5.
+> 1. Querying av cache for already existing results by the file md5.

 >>> If results exist then goto #4, otherwise- continue to #2